punjabij/cpuInformation/README.md

 ListView is used in QML to display the data.
 The model for ListView is the class derived from QAbstractListModel.
 This code specifically for C++ QML integration has been taken from an open source project (https://github.com/andytolst/cpuinfo).
 The code for displaying the data has been derived from the QtQuick examples present in the Qt QML documentation.

-The shows a simple list of processors present in the system and their details, which can be refreshed on demand.
+The output shows a simple list of processors present in the system and their details, which can be refreshed on demand.